Ethical preparedness of frontline workers in humanitarian crises (RECAP)

 Research capacity strengthening and knowledge generation to support preparedness and response to humanitarian crises and epidemics (RECAP) focuses on the health and protection sectors in humanitarian response.
 It will conduct research and strengthen research capacity to improve decision-making and accountability in response to humanitarian crises and epidemics.

 RECAP’s research portfolio consists of six work streams covering a wide range of topics related to humanitarian crises: improved performance metrics, epidemic modelling, applied use of economic methods, use of research and data, accountability, and ethics.
-Work Strand Six, Exploring ethical preparedness and provision in humanitarian crises, is led by Dr Patricia Kingori.
+Work Strand Six, Exploring ethical preparedness and provision in humanitarian crises, is led by Professor Patricia Kingori.

 Specific research questions for this work strand include: